tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/TESS-CosmicRayPrimer.rst

 flux in.
-However, for the corrected Pre-search Data Conditioning SAP `(PDCSAP) <https://heasarc.gsfc.nasa.gov/docs/tess/LightCurveFile-Object-Tutorial.html>`__ lightcurves, you will need to multiply the cosmic ray correction by an extra factor for all pixel within the aperture as follows:
+However, for the corrected Pre-search Data Conditioning SAP `(PDCSAP) <https://heasarc.gsfc.nasa.gov/docs/tess/LightCurveFile-Object-Tutorial.html>`__ lightcurves, you will need to multiply the cosmic ray correction by an extra factor for all pixels within the chosen aperture as follows:

 :math:`f'_{PDCSAP\_flux}(n) = f_{PDCSAP\_flux}(n)+\Delta f(n)*\dfrac{CROWDSAP}{FLFRCSAP}`